incepter/react-async-states/readme.v2.md

 ```

 ## `useAsyncState`
-This hook allows subscription to async state, and represents the API that you will be interacting with the most.
+This hook allows subscription to an async state, and represents the API that you will be interacting with the most.
 Its signature is:

 ```javascript